alfonsomiguelcruz/pgc_btip_topone/README.md

 ## Execution
 ### Goal 01: Is topology robust to noise and sparse genomic samples?
-Before generating the sequences, ensure that the software `ms` and the shell script `popgensims.sh` belong in the same directory, and the directory `inputs/simseq/` is also present as shown below:
+Before generating the sequences, ensure that the software `ms` and the shell script `popgensims.sh` belong in the same directory, and the input directory `inputs/simseq/` and output directories `outputs/goal_one_dfs/` and `outputs/goal_one_plots/` are also present as shown below:

 ```
-pgc_btip_topone
+pgc_btip_topone/
-└── inputs
+└── inputs/
      ├── ...
-     └── simseq
+     └── simseq/
           ├── ...
           └── sims_n100_t50_r144.txt
+└── outputs/
+     ├── goal_one_dfs/
+     └── goal_one_plots/
 ├── popgensims.sh
 └── ms.exe
 ```